luthojama2-cybe/Module_02_LUTJAM25549_Group-B_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love music and I plan on intergrating that passion into a an app or wbsite developed by me.
+💡 I love music and I plan on intergrating that passion into a an app or website developed by me.

 ---